 - Tackling the risk factors for type 2 diabetes to help prevent the condition

 There remains a significant need for more education and funding to equip nurses around the world with the skills to support people living with diabetes and those at risk of developing type 2 diabetes.

 Healthcare providers and governments must therefore recognise the importance of investing in education and training.
 With the right expertise, nurses can make the difference for people affected by diabetes.

-On behalf of people living with, and affected by diabetes, IDF will launch a call to action requesting national governments to recognise and advance the role of nurses in diabetes care.
+On behalf of people living with, and affected by diabetes, IDF is requesting national governments to recognise and advance the role of nurses in diabetes care.